Clement Biddle

 Colonel Clement Biddle (May 10, 1740 – July 14, 1814) was an American Revolutionary War soldier.
+Biddle fought in the Battle of Princeton, the Battle of Brandywine, the Battle of Germantown and the Battle of Monmouth.
+He was the Commissary General at Valley Forge under George Washington.

+In 1781, Biddle was made quarter-master general of the Pennsylvanian troops.
+After the Revolutionary War, he became the first U.S. Marshal for Pennsylvania.
+Later, Biddle became a notary, scrivener, and broker.

 Life

 Biddle was born May 10, 1740, in Philadelphia, Pennsylvania, to John Biddle and Sarah Owen.
 He was the younger brother of Owen Biddle, Sr. His great-grandson was Algernon Sydney Biddle.

 Biddle was a part of the Society of Friends and helped organize the "Quaker Blues," a company of volunteers.

 Biddle's first marriage was to Mary Richardson on June 6, 1764.
 They had one child, Francis, who died at childbirth.

 His second marriage, which occurred August 18, 1774 was to Rebekah Cornell, the daughter of Rhode Island Chief Justice Gideon Cornell.
 They had thirteen children (five died in childhood):